Kering | Phaidon | Artspace

 In celebration of Great Women Painters and with the support of Kering, Artspace, and Phaidon have commissioned a new limited edition print with Jennifer Guidi.
 The latest limited edition in the series, Guidi's Rainbow Orb 2, 2023, is based on an original painting with the same title and is a charitable edition benefitting the Dallas Museum of Art.

-Rainbow Orb 2 Jennifer Guidi
+Rainbow Orb 2 by Jennifer Guidi

 Artspace is pleased to announce a new limited edition print by Los Angeles-based artist Jennifer Guidi.